How to use this page

 A. 3 B. –1 C. –4 D. 1 E. undefined

 In which branch does \( x= -3 \) fall?
-Use corresponding formula to compute \(f(-3)\).Solution
+Use corresponding formula to compute \(f(-3)\).Hint 2: Idea and first steps

-Since \(-3<-2\), use the first branch: \[ f(-3)=2(-3)+5=1.\] So the answer is \(f(-3)=1\).
-Answer D.8 (*) Transformations of \(g(x)\)
+Since \(-3<-2\), use the first branch: \[ f(-3)=2(-3)+5=1.\] So \(f(-3)=1\), which matches choice D.8 (*) Transformations of \(g(x)\)

 If \((2,5)\) lies on \(y=g(x)\), which point must lie on